 Long Beach Councilwoman

-Sen. Lena Gonzalez has taken at least $52,500 from the Ideology/Single Issue sector since she was elected to the legislature.
-That represents 22% of her total campaign contributions.
+Sen. Lena Gonzalez has taken at least $758,000 from the Labor sector since she was elected to the legislature.
+That represents 29% of her total campaign contributions.

 Tackling methane, a powerful greenhouse gas, is also on the agenda — with the U.S. and 31 other countries pledging to cut methane pollution 30% by 2030.
 California made its own pledge in 2016, with a law requiring a 40% cut to methane pollution by the same deadline.